 By November 1 of their fourth year, students must complete a dissertation prospectus that outlines the proposed dissertation work and present a tentative schedule detailing when the components of the dissertation are to be completed.
 The prospectus must clearly identify a project, or dissertation components, that should culminate in a job market paper at the beginning of the student's fifth year (August before the start of the fifth year, in the case of students who seek a position in political science).
-The prospectus must be submitted to and approved by the thesis committee by November 1, and the status communicated by the principal adviser to the option representative.
+The prospectus must be submitted to the thesis committee by November 1.
+Approval or rejection of it should be communicated by the principal adviser to the option representative no later than December 1.